kaisenlinux/manpages-dev/category/TCP/socat.md

               Option groups: FD,SOCKET,LISTEN,CHILD,RANGE,IP6,SCTP,RETRY

        SOCKET-CONNECT:<domain>:<protocol>:<remote-address>
               Creates a stream socket using the first and second given socket parameters and SOCK_STREAM (see man socket(2)) and connects to the remote-address.
 The  two  socket  parameters have  to  be  specified  by  int numbers.
 Consult your OS documentation and include files to find the appropriate values.
-The re‐ mote-address must be the data representation of a sockaddr structure without sa_family and (BSD) sa_len components.
+The remote-address must be the data representation of a sockaddr structure without sa_family and (BSD) sa_len components.
               Please note that you can - beyond the options of the specified groups - also use options of higher level protocols when you apply socat option -g.
               Option groups: FD,SOCKET,CHILD,RETRY
               Useful options: bind, setsockopt,
               See also: TCP, UDP-CONNECT, UNIX-CONNECT, SOCKET-LISTEN, SOCKET-SENDTO

        SOCKET-DATAGRAM:<domain>:<type>:<protocol>:<remote-address>
               Creates a datagram socket using the first three given socket parameters (see man socket(2)) and sends outgoing data to the remote-address.
 The three socket parameters have to be specified by int numbers.
 Consult your OS documentation and include files to find the appropriate values.
-The  remote-ad‐ dress must be the data representation of a sockaddr structure without sa_family and (BSD) sa_len components.
+The remote-address must be the data representation of a sockaddr struc‐ ture without sa_family and (BSD) sa_len components.
               Please note that you can - beyond the options of the specified groups - also use options of higher level protocols when you apply socat option -g.
               Option groups: FD,SOCKET,RANGE
               Useful options: bind, range, setsockopt,
               See also: UDP-DATAGRAM, IP-DATAGRAM, SOCKET-SENDTO, SOCKET-RECV, SOCKET-RECVFROM

        SOCKET-LISTEN:<domain>:<protocol>:<local-address>
               Creates a stream socket using the first and second given socket parameters and SOCK_STREAM (see man socket(2)) and waits for  incoming  connections  on  local-address.
 The  two socket  parameters have to be specified by int numbers.
 Consult your OS documentation and include files to find the appropriate values.
-The local-address must be the data representation of a sockaddr structure without sa_family and (BSD) sa_len components.
+The local-address must be the data repre‐ sentation of a sockaddr structure without sa_family and (BSD) sa_len components.
               Please note that you can - beyond the options of the specified groups - also use options of higher level protocols when you apply socat option -g.
               Option groups: FD,SOCKET,LISTEN,RANGE,CHILD,RETRY
               Useful options: setsockopt, setsockopt-listen,
               See also: TCP, UDP-CONNECT, UNIX-CONNECT, SOCKET-LISTEN, SOCKET-SENDTO, SOCKET-SENDTO

        SOCKET-RECV:<domain>:<type>:<protocol>:<local-address>
               Creates a socket using the three given socket parameters (see man socket(2)) and binds it to <local-address>.
 Receives arriving data.
-The three param‐ eters have to be specified by int numbers.
+The three parameters have to  be  specified by int numbers.
 Consult your OS documentation and include files to find the appropriate values.
 The local-address must be the data representation of a sockaddr structure without sa_family and (BSD) sa_len components.
               Option groups: FD,SOCKET,RANGE
               Useful options: range, setsockopt, setsockopt-listen
               See also: UDP-RECV, IP-RECV, UNIX-RECV, SOCKET-DATAGRAM, SOCKET-SENDTO, SOCKET-RECVFROM

        SOCKET-RECVFROM:<domain>:<type>:<protocol>:<local-address>
               Creates a socket using the three given socket parameters (see man socket(2)) and binds it to <local-address>.
 Receives arriving data and sends replies back to  the  sender.
 The first  three  parameters  have to be specified as int numbers.
-Consult your OS documentation and include files to find the appro‐ priate values.
+Consult your OS documentation and include files to find the appropriate values.
 The local-address must be the data representation of a sockaddr structure without sa_family and (BSD) sa_len components.
               See the note about RECVFROM addresses.
               Option groups: FD,SOCKET,CHILD,RANGE
               Useful options: fork, range, setsockopt, setsockopt-listen
               See also: UDP-RECVFROM, IP-RECVFROM, UNIX-RECVFROM, SOCKET-DATAGRAM, SOCKET-SENDTO, SOCKET-RECV

        SOCKET-SENDTO:<domain>:<type>:<protocol>:<remote-address>
               Creates a socket using the three given socket parameters (see man socket(2)).
 Sends outgoing data to the given address and receives replies.
 The three  parameters  have  to  be specified as int numbers.
 Consult your OS documentation and include files to find the appropriate values.
-The  remote-ad‐ dress must be the data representation of a sockaddr structure without sa_family and (BSD) sa_len components.
+The remote-address must be the data representation of a sockaddr struc‐ ture without sa_family and (BSD) sa_len components.
               Option groups: FD,SOCKET
               Useful options: bind, setsockopt, setsockopt-listen
               See also: UDP-SENDTO, IP-SENDTO, UNIX-SENDTO, SOCKET-DATAGRAM, SOCKET-RECV SOCKET-RECVFROM

        SOCKS4:<socks-server>:<host>:<port>
-              Connects  via  <socks-server> [IP address] to <host> [IPv4 address] on <port> [TCP service], using socks version 4 protocol over IP version 4 or 6 de‐ pending on address specification, name resolution, or option pf (example).
+              Connects via <socks-server> [IP address] to <host> [IPv4 address] on <port> [TCP service], using socks version 4 protocol over IP version 4 or 6 depending on address  specifica‐ tion, name resolution, or option pf (example).
               Option groups: FD,SOCKET,IP4,IP6,TCP,SOCKS4,RETRY
               Useful options: socksuser, socksport, sourceport, pf, retry See also: SOCKS4A, PROXY, TCP